helenhosse/workdayscheduler/README.md

 ## Visual Representation
 screenshot of the representation
 ## The Result
-I have used HTML, CSS, Bootstrap, ,.,
+I have used HTML, CSS, Bootstrap, jQuery,.,

 ## Links for Submission
 Deployed website link: https://helenhosse.github.io/Portfolio/